-As you can see from the output below, the shell builtin has priority over the standalone executable and it will be used whenever you type
+As you can see from the output below, the shell builtin has priority over the standalone executable and it is used whenever you type

 pwd.
-If you want to use the standalone pwd command you’ll need to use the full path to the binary
+If you want to use the standalone pwd binary type the full path to the file

 How to Find your Current Working Directory

 To find out what directory you are currently in, type

 pwd in your terminal: